-With fixed total length and width of the SSCE, this work validated the noise-resistance capability of a compound eye with an increased number of CCD cameras and a variable angle interval between cameras.
-When the total length and width of the complete SSCE is fixed, then the interval between CCD cameras will be a variable and change based on the number of CCD cameras.
-When the number of CCD cameras increases in the SSCE sphere, angle interval decreases, meaning that the density of the SSCE increases simultaneously.
+With fixed total length and width of the SSCE, this work validated the noise-resistance capability of a compound eye with an increased number of CCD cameras and a fixed gap between cameras; that is, the total length and width of the complete SSCE varies based on the number of CCD cameras.
+When the total length and width of the complete SSCE is fixed, then the gap between CCD cameras will be a variable and change based on the number of CCD cameras.
+When the number of CCD cameras increases in the SSCE sphere, angle gap decreases, meaning that the density of the SSCE increases simultaneously.
 Assume each extended angle is 120° in the vertical and horizontal directions.
-The arrangements of SSCE were modified to 1x1, 3x3, 5x5, 7x7, 9x9, 11x11, 13x13, and 15x15.
 Following the preceding manner of pan-tilt rotation, these different configurations are put into the extended angle area.

 In this case, performance comparison was conducted by utilizing different numbers of cameras under different levels of additive noise, as described in Section A. Table 2 presents the results of the complete SSCE with fixed total length and width for different cases, and lists the relative errors for the SSCE arrangements under the effect of different noise levels.
+The grace influence of immunity to noise was also demonstrated.